eddietejeda/digressit/readme.txt

 * New, clearer, navigation system
 * Re-introduced support for paragraph citation and embedding
 * Expanded localization support
-* Fix issue with deactivation
+* Fix issue with deactivation - the default theme is now detected
-* Keyboard navigation - with corresponding admin options
+* Added new keyboard navigation option

 = 3.1.1 =
 * Fix issue where minified JS was not in released version